apache/buildstream/doc/source/arch_dependency_model.rst

 * **Scope.BUILD**

-  In the :func:`Scope.BUILD <buildstream.types.Scope.BUILD>` scope, only
+  In the :func:`Scope.BUILD <buildstream2.types.Scope.BUILD>` scope, only
   elements which are required to build are considered, *excluding* the element we intend to build.